ibm-cloud-docs/vpc/vni-deleting.md

 # Deleting a virtual network interface
 {: #vni-deleting}

-When you no longer need a virtual network interface, you can delete it by using the UI, CLI, API, or Terraform.
+When you no longer need a virtual network interface, you can delete it by using the console, CLI, API, or Terraform.
 Make sure that no attachments remain in the virtual network interface before attempting to delete.
 {: shortdesc}

-## Deleting a virtual network interface in the UI
+## Deleting a virtual network interface in the console
 {: #vni-delete-ui}
 {: ui}